How Many Keywords Should You Use for SEO

 In addition to the insights from esteemed individuals in the field, it is crucial to seek the perspective of a highly regarded industry authority – Ahrefs.

-Regarding the keyword density emphasis, Ahrefs experts recommend picking just one primary and sufficient secondary keywords to fully cover an assigned topic
+Regarding the keyword density emphasis, Ahrefs experts recommend picking only one primary and sufficient secondary keyword to fully cover an assigned topic

 You’re wondering why stick to just one primary keyword, right?
-Well, the Ahrefs experts got some solid reasons for us:
+Well, the Ahrefs experts have some solid reasons for us:

 1. Every page needs a clear-cut topic